How to run the demo

 Arguments to run the demo:

 --data_dir: Directory containing training data, not required for MNIST and CIFAR10 --test_dir: Optional directory containing test data.
-A fraction of the training set will be used as a test set when not specified --task: Type of task for machine learning: KERAS_MNIST, KERAS_CIFAR10, FRAUD, PYTORCH_XRAY, PYTORCH_COVID_XRAY --model_type: Type of machine learning model, default model will be used if not specified --n_learners: Number of individual learners --n_rounds: Number of training rounds --vote_threshold: Minimum fraction of positive votes to accept the new model --train_ratio: Fraction of training dataset to be used as test-set when no test-set is specified --seed: Seed for initialising model and shuffling datasets --learning_rate: Learning rate for optimiser --batch_size: Size of training batch
+A fraction of the training set will be used as a test set when not specified --model: Model to train, options are KERAS_MNIST KERAS_MNIST_RESNET KERAS_CIFAR10 PYTORCH_XRAY PYTORCH_COVID_XRAY FRAUD --n_learners: Number of individual learners --n_rounds: Number of training rounds --vote_threshold: Minimum fraction of positive votes to accept the new model --train_ratio: Fraction of training dataset to be used as test-set when no test-set is specified --seed: Seed for initialising model and shuffling datasets --learning_rate: Learning rate for optimiser --batch_size: Size of training batch

 The simplest task to run is MNIST because the data are downloaded automatically from